Water Level and Flow Information

 French River

-At Dry Pine Bay, the river level on March 12, 2024, was 181.55 metres, which corresponds to a flow of 233 cubic metres per second.
-At Wolseley Bay, the river level was 187.01 metres, which corresponds to a flow of 168 cubic metres per second.
-We are forecasting flows on the river will remain relatively stable this week.
+At Dry Pine Bay, the river level on June 24, 2024, was 180.70 metres, which corresponds to a flow of 84 cubic metres per second.
+At Wolseley Bay, the river level was 186.75 metres, which corresponds to a flow of 109 cubic metres per second.
+Flows are projected to continue increasing before stabilizing later in the week.
 Further change in the river levels will be dependent on the amount of inflows and precipitation.

 If you have any further questions or concerns, please call Éric Potvin, at Public Services and Procurement Canada at 819-420-5952, during office hours, Monday to Friday.